LucasDelfino92/morrowindsharp/setup.md

 - Download the **MGE XE Manual Install** main file.
 - Extract the contents of the file, and move all files **minus the Data Files folder** into your Morrowind root directory, so that MGEXEgui.exe and MWSE-Update.exe are in the same folder as Morrowind.exe.
-- Run MWSE-Update.exe.
+- Run **MWSE-Update.exe**.
+This will update MWSE, required by many modern mods, to the latest version.
 Once the updating process is finished, the window will close itself.
 - In the **Data Files** folder found inside the **MGE XE Manual Install** file, delete the **XE Sky Variations.esp** file.
-- Make a zip file out of the remaining files (**meshes**, **shaders**, and **textures** folders) and call it **MGE XE Data Files**.
+- Make a zip file out of the remaining files (**meshes**, **shaders**, and **textures** folders) and rename the .zip to **MGE XE Data Files**.
 - Install this file in Mod Organizer 2.

 ### INSTALLING SHADERS

 MGE XE receives constant support from the dedicated modding community, generally in the form of new and better shaders.
-For the purpose of this guide, I'm only going to refer you to the ones I personally use and recommend.
+For the purpose of this guide, I'll refer you to the ones I personally use.
 Please note that shaders tend to be performance intensive.
-If your machine has considerably better specs than mine (these are present in the home page) then you should be able to play just fine.
+If your machine has considerably better specs than mine (listed in the home page) then you should be able to play just fine.

 - [**MGE XE 0.11.6-PPL-beta**](https://cdn.discordapp.com/attachments/381217735306248192/589588302072381468/MGE_XE_0.11.6-PPL-beta.7z) by Hrnchamd
 Reduces light seams.
-  - You only need to install the **d3d8.dll** to your Morrowind root folder.
+  - Extract the contents of the file, and place the **d3d8.dll** in your Morrowind root folder, overwriting when prompted.
+You do not need the Data Files folder.

 The following shaders should be installed through Mod Organizer 2 to keep our Data Files folder clean.
 They are installed like any other mod.

 - [**MGE XE Shader - 16 Lights Shaders Alpha**](https://cdn.discordapp.com/attachments/381217735306248192/788784077410926612/MGE_XE_Shader_-_16_Lights_Shaders_Alpha_June_25th_2020.zip) by Hrnchamd